stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/ollama.md

 Although not strictly required, Ollama runs best on GPUs, so you will likely need to request a GPU to support inference.

-For starters and basic testing, you can get a quick allocation on a lightweight GPU instance with:
+For starters and basic testing, you can get a quick allocation on a [lightweight GPU instance][url_gpu_instant] with:

 ``` none
 $ sh_dev -g 1